-- Do apples hold the key to your heart?
-How does BBQ Apple Crisp sound?
-If you're staying close by a store, pop in for some ice cream (store the ice cream in your cooler full of ice for 1-2 hours).
+- BBQ Apple Crisp.
+If you're staying close by a store, get some ice cream and store it in your cooler full of ice for 1-2 hours.

-- These Apricot Coconut Crumb Bars can be made beforehand - and oh, what a delicious treat they are!
+- These Apricot Coconut Crumb Bars can be made beforehand.

-- Grilled Brownie Smores?!
-Check out the recipe here.
-Use your dutch oven or cast iron skillet to make these treats!
+- Grilled Brownie Smores. here.
+Use your dutch oven or cast iron skillet.

-Are you backpacker?
-Looking for meal ideas?
-Check out The Best Backpacking Food.
+Backpackers looking for meal ideas should check out The Best Backpacking Food.

-Armed with this new information, we hope you've been inspired to cook something delicious: something fast and easy, tasty and gourmet, or something that will satisfy your kids!
-Car camping offers you the rewards of star-gazing, spending time in nature with awesome people, and visiting incredible places - all while being able to bring the amount of comfort you want from home to the outdoors.
-Roughing it overnight in the outdoors does not mean that you have to eat peanut butter and jelly sandwiches for every meal; what it does mean is that you can commit to a little or to a mega amount of cooking.
-We recommend bringing any cooking tools (read the Ultimate Camp Kitchen to be sure you don't leave anything behind) that you're psyched on bringing along with you to make your camping and cooking experience a gratifying one.
-Cook on!
+Armed with this new information, we hope you've been inspired to cook something delicious: something fast and easy, tasty and gourmet, and/or something to satisfy your kids.
+Car camping offers you the rewards of star-gazing, spending time in nature with awesome people, and visiting incredible places — plus memorable meals.
+You can go way past peanut butter and jelly sandwiches for every meal.
+We recommend bringing any cooking tools (read the Ultimate Camp Kitchen to be sure you don't leave anything behind.

 Is Preparing Camping Food Worth It?